 - Low monthly payments are not your goal

-- You want low monthly payments that do not change
+- You desire low monthly payments

 - You want the maximum tax advantages

 Your home loan refinancing cost depends on your specific lender and your current home’s value.
 In the average mortgage refinancing situation, you will pay between 2-6% of the total value of your loan.

 Can I Make Extra Payments to Pay Off the Loan Quicker?

 Depending on your specific loan and what your state allows, it could be possible to make extra payments to shorten the life of your loan.
 Additional payments applied directly to the principal can significantly decrease your loan’s interest and the years you pay on it.